loomio/loomio-docs/en/src/user_manual/polls/proposal_types/index.md

 ![](poll_type_label.png#width-80)

-Create a new type of poll for your group.
+Create a new type of poll for use in your group.
 Customize terminology and settings so it's easy for other people in your group to run a specific decision making process.

 With the new poll type form, you can change voting options, name, description and default duration.